 Intact family units let New England families adapt to their new world more easily.
 The New England family often planted just enough to sustain themselves within their community, unlike the profit driven Chesapeake family desperately trying to produce as much as possible.
-The average colonial man in New England viewed himself as a member of a family group in which he had rights as well as obligations.
+Most men in 17C New England viewed themselves as a members of a family group in which he had rights as well as obligations.
 Usually husbands & wives worked together for the good of their immediate & extended family and for the good of their community.
 Men spent most of their time working within with an extended family which sought interdependence with their wider community.
 In early New England, both men & women believed that individuals and family should be subordinated to the demands of the greater community.

 The 1st thing a woman might notice about her "new" homeland would be the rocky ground she had landed on.
 In New England, the heavily glaciated soil was strewn with countless stones, many of which were forced to the surface after one of the never-ending winter freezes.
 In a sense the Puritans did not possess the soil; it possessed them by shaping their character & scratching a living from the protesting earth was an early American success story; back-bending toil put a premium on industry & penny-pinching frugality.
 The grudging land also left colonial New England less ethnically mixed than its southern neighbors.
 Climate likewise molded New England, where the summers were often uncomfortably hot & winters were cruelly cold.
 Yet the soil & climate of New England eventually encouraged a diversified agriculture & industry; staple products like tobacco did not flourish, as in the South; black slavery could not exist profitably on small farms, especially where the surest early 17C crop was stones.
 No broad, fertile hinterland, unlike that of the South, beckoned people inland; the mountains ran fairly close to the shore, & the rivers were generally short with rapid waters.